What is Chlamydia? It’s Symptoms And Prevention

 Women - women can go through the procedure at home or in the lab, either with a urine sample or by taking a swab from the lower vagina.
 The swab is placed in a container and sent to a laboratory.

-Men - a urine test is most commonly used.
+Men - a urine buy cheap ativan online test is most commonly used.

 Speak with your doctor about the necessary testing for your individual situation.
 Some people may have rectal or throat testing, especially in HIV-positive people.